stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 }
 ```

-Next we create a new uniform buffer and load the identity matrix:
+Next we create a new uniform buffer and load the identity:

 ```java
 VulkanBuffer uniform = new VulkanBuffer.Builder(dev)